Capping-CASH-Coalition/DutchessCAP-Survey-App/README.md

 # Dutchess C.A.P.
 Survey Website Development Guide

 This repository contains the full stack Dutchess CAP Survey Builder/Editor application.
+The application uses node.JS as the web server and API, Angular as the web development framework, and PostgreSQL as the database.

 ## Installation